Armidale

 MEMBERSHIP

-Our annual membership subscription is $140 per person for the year’s season of ten lectures.
+Our annual membership subscription is $150 per person for the year’s season of ten lectures.

-Gift Vouchers are available for membership subscriptions.
+Gift Vouchers are available for Under 25s Membership Subscriptions.

 MEMBERSHIP ENQUIRIES